devamanyu/PoliTrend/README.md

 # PoliTrend
-A Sentiment Trend Analyser for Political Entities in Wikipedia
+A Sentiment Trend Analyser for Political Entities in Wikipedia.